someguynamedjosh/nodespeak/design/vague.md

 # (Internal) Vague Program Description

 ## Scope
-An object storing names of variables and functions that are valid in the scope.
+An object storing names of variables and macros that are valid in the scope.
 Since both of them will eventually be able to be used interchangeably in expressions, they should both be grouped together as an enum.
 Think it should be called `Entity` because that sounds generic enough.
 Scopes